yairlempert/joshua-rainbow/content/photography/old-school-work/responses/gallery.md

 ---
-category: "Old School Work"
+category: Old School Work
-title: "Responses"
+title: Responses
-description: "A Level Photography Coursework.
-Made in response to <a href='https://duxuebing.com/'>Xuebing Du</a> and Joyce Taihei's <a href='https://massart.edu/artwork/sans-silver'>Sans Silver</a>.
+description: A Level Photography Coursework.
+Made in response to <a href='https://duxuebing.com/'>Xuebing Du</a> and Joyce Taihei's <a href='https://massart.edu/artwork/sans-silver'>Sans Silver</a>. <br><br> Most of the images from Sans Silver have seemingly since disappeared from the internet. <br><br> My VIth form's photography department has instagram, follow them! <br> <a href='https://www.instagram.com/williamfarrschoolphotography/'>@williamfarrschoolphotography</a>
-<br><br>
-Most of the images from Sans Silver have seemingly since disappeared from the internet."

 ---
 ![yPRRh1abumqhHl4rftHC](./yPRRh1abumqhHl4rftHC.jpg)
 ![wcGCIKbckOiNkTSA87IT](./wcGCIKbckOiNkTSA87IT.jpg)